 And so what are you going to value more?
 Well, obviously, for us, it’s going to be cognitive, you know, because he was able, after a year and a half, to go back to his laboratory, he was able to have students enter his lab and guide their research and get their PhDs under his guidance.

 So saying that that’s the reason why we put it into perspective that way?
 Do we like the fact that he has difficulty walking?
 No. Do we like the fact that he has difficulty speaking in our ataxia, swallowing disorder, or vision?
 No, not at all.
 But he can still do the other things, he can still type with one finger now.

 Whereas he used to be all over the keyboard, he can still read, he can still write papers, he edits all my work, my book, which is behind me Prisoners Without Bars.
 He is my first editor before it goes to my publisher.
 Anything I write on my blog, or the radio show, or any articles I write, he’s my editor.
 So yeah, we value that intensely.

 Bill Gasiamis 16:36

 Yeah makes sense.
-Some people tend to focus on the negatives even worse, even though there’s a lot of positives to focus on.
+Some people tend to focus on the negatives even worse, even though there are a lot of positives to focus on.
 And others do what you’re saying.
 And I think, either one is, okay, I’m okay with whatever people choose to do.
 The question is, what are you choosing?
 Is it useful?
 Or is it not useful for you?

 Bill Gasiamis 17:52

-And absolutely, I think your idea of focusing on the positives is definitely a way to go, and then also not being comfortable or not being completely satisfied with the negatives, well, then that’s obvious, too.
+And absolutely, I think your idea of focusing on the positives is a way to go, and then also not being comfortable or not being completely satisfied with the negatives, well, then that’s obvious, too.
 And that makes complete sense.
 We don’t have to enjoy what we’re experiencing in our body, physically, but we can live with it, and we can still achieve things.